nilmeier/Pi_GATE/README.md

 **Documentation:** Open exercises/docs/TOC.html for a walkthrough of the exercises.
 Let me know how they look...I can update them as needed!

-I wil also upload a raspbian image from a Pi that was used for the lesson.
-You can copy this disc image and use it for your own Pi, or even try it out on your personal computer if you have vmware or something similar.
-It has the python libraries and vi settings that will make the exercises easier to work through.
+I have a raspbian image that I can provide you if needed, but I won't keep them on github, as they exceed the recommended file size.
+These images have all of the python libraries and vi settings that will make the exercises easier to work through.
+Please contact me directly and I'll happily provide this to you.